 Above is a photo of the interior of Harrisburg Area Community College, which presented a real challenge to our craftsmen.

-HTL provides the labor to install System 203, as well as furnishing and installing temperature monitoring systems, and firebrick floors.
-Refractory lintels provided by HTL will be installed by your local mason.
+We provide the labor to install System 203, as well as furnishing and installing temperature monitoring systems, and firebrick floors.
+Refractory lintels provided by us will be installed by your local mason.

-When assisting in the design of a live fire training structure, HTL anticipates the following:
+When assisting in the design of a live fire training structure, we anticipate the following: